Introduction of Recruiting vs Talent Acquisition:

 What is Recruiting?

-Recruiting or Recruitment is the process of finding, assessing, and hiring talented and qualified individuals to fill the open roles.
+Recruiting or Recruitment is the process of finding, assessing, and hiring talented and qualified individuals to fill open roles.

 Commonly, it follows a predefined process that helps HR pros to hire the top industry specialists in a flash.